jintaoyugithub/nvim/README.md

 4. nerd-font: download the nred font and set the proper font in your terminal.

+5. I don't use markdown preview and treesitter-markdown anymore, insteal I use vim-markdown

 # Future work

 - Port the code to lua